voila-dashboards/voici/docs/configuration.md

 ## Templates

-You can different templates for your Voici application.
+You can use different templates for your Voici application.

 Templates can modify the layout and the appearance of your Voici application.
 Here are a few template examples: